-The table 4 shows that out of 45 employed graduates, 21 of them are employed in private sectors.
-Similarly 18 graduates are employed in public sectors; no graduate is involved in NGO/INGO; and 2 graduates are self-employed.
-It is also noticed that 16 female graduates work in private institutions, and 13 in public sectors.
-Out of them, no female graduates are self-employed.
-Likewise, 16 male graduates work in private sectors, 13 in a public institution, and none in NGO/INGO and 2 male graduates are self-employed.
+The table 4 shows that out of 25 employed graduates, 14 of them are employed in private sectors.
+Similarly 5 graduates are employed in public sectors; none is involved in NGO/INGO; 4 graduates are employed in government sector; and 1 graduate is self-employed.
+It is also noticed that 13 female graduates work in private institutions, and 4 in public sectors.
+Out of them, 1 female graduate is self-employed.
+Likewise, 1 male graduate works in private sectors, 1 in a public institution, and 1 in government sector.

-The employment status of the graduates is far more than the ones shown in the table 4.
 As sought by Tracer Study Team, many job holding graduates have not been able to produce the valid documents like their appointment letters, ID Cards or other supportive documents that ascertain their employment, for they work in the private schools, co-operative organizations, shops, departmental stores, wooden factories, small scale cottage industries, and the like.
 Here they are not given any official documents about their appointment.
-Besides, some of them are self-employed as well.
+Besides, one of them is self-employed as well.
 They run small shops and hotels, work in the fields, sell vegetables and street foods, and are involved in the carpentry and pottery, but they don't have any official records about their self-employment.
 The Tracer Study Team has confirmed these facts by interviewing the graduates, contacting their employees and making field observations.

-2.3 Further Study Status of the Graduates of 2019 Batch
+2.3 Further Study Status of the Graduates of 2021 Batch

-The Tracer Study Team has found that altogether 37 out of 96 graduates have been pursuing their further studies.
+The Tracer Study Team has found that altogether 13 out of 58 graduates have been pursuing their further studies.
 They have got enrolment in master level studies.
-1 graduate has got admission in MA and 36 graduates have been studying MBS.
-Out of these 37 higher studies seekers, 31 graduates are females and only 1 graduate is male.
-Among 31 female higher studies seekers, 1 of them has been studying MA and 30 females have been continuing their studies in MBS.
-Similarly no male has been studying MA and 6 of them have been studying MBS.
+8 graduates have got admission in MA and 5 graduates have been studying MBS.
+Out of these 13 higher studies seekers, 11 graduates are females and only 2 graduates are male.
+Among 11 female higher studies seekers, 6 of them have been studying MA and 5 females have been continuing their studies in MBS.
+Similarly 2 males have been studying MA.
 The table 5 exhibits the status of the graduates who have been continuing their higher studies.